 From our model perspective, you simply are dividing up the characteristics and competences.
 As in Figure 13

 Your choice to extend into non-core services or to divide will be driven by an interpretation of classic transactional economics.
 In simplistic terms, you want to minimise the opportunity of your organisation being held to ransom by other suppliers.
 You need to decide if you should make yourself, or buy from or ally with others to get you non-core services.
 Additionally, we need to think of reputation, brand image and customer experience.

 And we’re done.

-Not only can we use that model to describe services and service innovation, we can also use it to systematically search for service innovation opportunities.
-Additionally the model helps us understand the impact of service innovations on our customers.
+Not only can we use that model to describe services and service innovation, but we can also use it to systematically search for service innovation opportunities.
+Additionally, the model helps us understand the impact of service innovations on our customers.
 As well as highlighting innovation may require our customer to gain new competences.
 And we may have to help them gain those competences.
-Otherwise we quickly head down the path of innovation resistance and failure.
+Otherwise, we quickly head down the path of innovation resistance and failure.

-Additionally we saw that an innovation doesn’t have to be new to the world.
+Additionally, we saw that innovation doesn’t have to be new to the world.
 It can be new to the industry, market and even firm.
-This strongly hints that we can find ideas in different markets/industries that become the basis of innovation in our own.
-In fact, in knowledge intensive based services, such as consulting, this is known as carrying innovation.
-And as a customer of a consultancy you should expect this carrying to happen.
+This strongly hints that we can find ideas in different markets/industries that become the basis of innovation on our own.
+In fact, in knowledge-intensive based services, such as consulting, this is known as carrying innovation.
+And as a customer of a consultancy, you should expect this carrying to happen.

 Last, but not least, technological break-throughs in other industries could also open up innovation opportunities in our own.
 Particularly if the other industry/market gives customers the competences needed.
 We may even find that customers start expecting to be able to do what they do in other markets/industries in ours.